badvision/AntialiasAdjust/README.md

 Installing
 ----------
-Grab the NBM module file and import from the plugins manager.
+Grab the jar file (https://github.com/badvision/AntialiasAdjust/raw/master/org-badvision-hint.jar) and import from the plugins manager.
 After activated, you do not need to restart.
 Go to the preferences > Advanced screen and look for the Antialias tab.
 Adjust to your liking.
 Adjustments are updated as you make them (so the apply/ok buttons only save settings)  Since the font hints are only used when redrawing you will need to mouse-over or click on UI elements in order to really see the effect of your changes.

 Compiling
 ---------